Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

-We will now analyze the application of current theory on the PHG: If we consider the plane $[x,y]$ parallel to the measuring loop, we get $\Phi=0$ for the area $\vec S=\vec i.\vec j=\vec i^{\textbf,}.\vec j$ that is closed by this loop.
-In non-shielded PHG, the change of induction flux is zero, and no voltage is induced.
-Unlike FHG, it is a different situation, because the loop is moving as a whole towards both inner and outer induction lines of neodymium magnets.
-Based on the formatin of Lorentz force, that theoretically affect free electrons by a relative movement of arm $\vec i, \vec i^{\textbf,}, \vec j$ of closed loop $l=2i+2j$ towards vectors of magnetic induction $\vec B$, a theoretical balance between positive and negative contributions of EMF is achieved in accordance with the assumption $div\vec B = 0$ and in accordance with experimentaly created graph in Figure \ref{PHG-gr}: $\mathcal E_m = \int\limits^{l}_0 \vec E_m \cdot \ d \vec l = 0$.
-Thus, there exists both theoretical and experimental equivalence between induction flux through the surface of the loop and expected induced voltage in the loop of the conductor that surrounds the surface, according to \eqref{U_m}.
-Figure \ref{PHG-gr} shows results of the measurement in small distances from PHG magnets.
+Now, let us analyse the application of current theory to PHG as shown in Fig. \ref{obr0} without shielding $S$: For the surface integral, we consider the plane $[x,y]$, which is parallel to the measuring loop; thus we obtain $\Phi = 0$ for surface $\vec S=(\vec i+\vec j) \times \vec k = \vec i^{\textbf,} \times \vec k^{\textbf,}$ delimited by this loop.
+The induction flux in the unshielded PHG will be constant, inducing no voltage.
+With respect to the line integral in \eqref{U_m}, the external magnetic flux lines are opposed to the internal flux lines by direction (vector orientation) and their impact on the wire loop is inverse.
+Due to Lorentz force, which - in theory - influences free electrons by the relative motion of arm $\vec i + \vec j, \vec k, \vec i^{\textbf,}$ of the closed loop $l$ (the segment $\vec k^{\textbf,}$ being neutral) with respect to the magnetic induction vectors $\vec B$, the positive and negative EMF contributions are theoretically in balance, in accordance with the assumption $div\vec B = 0$ and with the experimentally compiled chart shown in Fig. \ref{PHG-gr}: $\mathcal E_m = \int\limits^{l}_0 \vec E_m \cdot \ d \vec l = 0 $.
+Therefore, there is a theoretical as well as experimentally proven equivalence between the induction flux through the loop area and the assumed voltage induced in the loop, as per \eqref{U_m}.
+Fig. \ref{PHG-gr} shows the results of measurements taken at positions close to the PHG magnets.

-For creation of graph \ref{PHG-gr}, it was favourable to always choose the perpendicular component of magnetic induction $\vec B$ towards the wire $l$.
-If we measure it using the 3D Teslameter, the value of this component can be technically best read directly from the display of the teslameter.
-This can be achieved so that one of the coordinates of the 3D teslameter sensor must be identified with the wire axis, the other must be identified with the velocity vector and the third is the one that we use for the chart creating in the Figure \ref{PHG-gr} and \ref{PHG-gr2}, respectively. \\
+For the compilation of Chart \ref{PHG-gr}, the perpendicular components magnetic induction $\vec B$ with respect to wire $l$ was conveniently selected.
+When measuring using a 3D teslameter, the most convenient method was to read the perpendicular components value directly on the display.
+This can be achieved by aligning one of the teslameter coordinates with the wire axis, while the second coordinate is aligned with the velocity vector and the third one is used to create the chart as shown in Fig. \ref{PHG-gr} or \ref{PHG-gr2}, respectively.

-In order to make sure that the movement of the wires in a homogeneous magnetic field, as shown in Figure \ref{obr0}, is a sufficient condition for emergence of the induction, a portion of the conductor should be shielded thoroughly.
-Thus, the induction imbalance between positive and negative contributions of EMF in the closed loop will be ensured.